thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 ## Process Reuse

-For performance, Chromium attempts to strike a balance between using more processes to improve parallelism and using fewer processes to conserve memory.
+For performance, GTx Browser attempts to strike a balance between using more processes to improve parallelism and using fewer processes to conserve memory.
 There are some cases where a new process is always required (e.g., for a cross-site page when Site Isolation is enabled), and other cases where